faq + about

 Do you make money from your blog?
 Do you advertise on the blog?
 Do you do sponsored posts or paid reviews?

 Currently I do not make any money from this blog, although I wouldn’t be adverse to it!
 I don’t have formal advertising on the blog and I don’t do sponsored posts.
 I do have Amazon affiliate links throughout the site and if someone wanted to use my affiliate link, I’d be thrilled, but it’s nothing that I push people into.

 I’m perfectly willing to review products or do a sponsored post, but I won’t do them randomly or for products that don’t fit in with the things I already write about.
 (Honestly, given how inconsistent my posting is, I can’t see someone jumping to pay me money to blog.
 I just don’t have that big a readership!)

 I do sometimes blog about products I use and like and as you look through the photos on my blog, you’ll also see that there are certain brands of things that I use all the time and will wind up in most of my photos (Penzey’s spices are a good example – you’ll see lots of Penzey’s products in my photographs and I’m happy to let people know I use them).
 I don’t receive any compensation for those posts, however.

 What’s your comment policy?

-I moderate all comments.
+I moderate all first time comments.
 If you’re a first time commenter, then your comments won’t appear until I’ve reviewed and approved them.
 If you’ve commented before and been approved, your comments will appear instantly.